mixpanel/docs/pages/tracking/how-tos/debugging.md

 ### Discrepancies between Mixpanel and other sources

 Two systems will always track data differently due to their nature.
 It might very likely be that the systems will never track exactly the same data.
 However, it is important to get to the bottom of what's causing the discrepancy so you can establish trust in your data.
+Below is a list of common causes of discrepancies between Mixpanel and other sources:

 ### Ad Blockers and Do Not Track Settings